jqhoogland/react-todos/README.md

 - [x] Add a checkbox to the right of the navbar for enabling dark mode.
 Also add DaisyUI because it makes themes a little easier (all you have to do is replace `bg-white` with `bg-base-100`).
    - This involves changing attributes on `<html/>` so a diagram will be helpful.
 (This previews what we're about to do with state).
-- [ ] Let's add a footer that displays a moon or sun emoji depending on the theme.
-We have to lift state up to `<App/>`.
+- [x] Let's add a footer that displays a moon or sun emoji depending on the theme.
+We have to lift state up to `<Layout/>`.
 Oof.
 Also, changing the DOM directly is not very React, so there's a good "theoretical" reason to do this!
-- [ ] Extract the state to a `<ThemeProvider/>` and remove prop-drilling in favor of context.
+- [x] Extract the state to a `<ThemeProvider/>` and remove prop-drilling in favor of context.
+    - Show that this gets a little easier with prop spreading.
+    - To show how much nicer this is, put a `<ThemeToggle/>` inside each of the todo items.
+Doing this with drilling would have meant raising the state to `<App/>`, then passing it down all the way.
+No thanks.
+- [x] Make it look a little prettier.
+Take advantage of Daisyui's component-style classes (`.btn` for the add button, `.input` for the toggleable input, `.select` for the select, `.bg-base-[100,200,300]`, `.border-base-[100,200,300]`, and `.toggle` for the switch.
+Also useful are modifiers `.[btn,input,select,...]-[xs,sm,...]`, and `.[btn,input,...]-bordered`).

 Goals:
 - Actually learn the word "prop-drilling".
 Are you exhausted yet having to repeatedly type the same props you pass down again and again?
 It gets easy with the spread operator, but it's still annoying!